Lee Jackson (author): Education and career

 Jackson has a doctorate from Royal Holloway University of London and is a member of the Academic Advisory Board of the Dickens Museum.
 He is the creator of The Dictionary of Victorian London, a widely used free educational resource, established in 2001, that brings together digitised primary sources relating to the social history of Victorian London.

 Writing

 Jackson has written novels, anthologies and non-fiction books, all of which focus upon the Victorian capital.
-In 2015, he was interviewed on NPR about his book Dirty Old London (Yale UP, 2014), a history of dirt, filth and pollution, described by the Guardian as "rich in wonderful contemporary details gleaned from newspapers and archives ... a vivid account of the enormous challenges faced by a city expanding at an unprecedented rate".
+In 2015, he was interviewed on NPR about his book Dirty Old London (Yale University Press, 2014), a history of dirt, filth and pollution, described by The Guardian as "rich in wonderful contemporary details gleaned from newspapers and archives ... a vivid account of the enormous challenges faced by a city expanding at an unprecedented rate".
 Jackson was also interviewed in print for Der Spiegel He has written articles for History Today.
-In 2021, he lectured and recorded video content for the Thames Festival Trust about North Woolwich Pleasure Gardens, as featured in his book Palaces of Pleasure (Yale UP, 2019).
+In 2021, he lectured and recorded video content for the Thames Festival Trust about North Woolwich Pleasure Gardens, as featured in his book Palaces of Pleasure (Yale University Press, 2019).